kaz-Anova/ensemble_amazon/README.md

 * We start testing different ensemble techniques as:
        - Simple average
        - Weighted average based on cv
-       - Weighted Rank AVerage based on cv
+       - Weighted Rank Average based on cv
        - Use Xgboost